Void marriage: Generally

 Most jurisdictions recognise the validity of marriages performed in another jurisdiction.
 However, a jurisdiction where the parties to the marriage normally reside may not recognise a "foreign" marriage.
-Common reasons for a court to find a marriage void ab initio are that the marriage is incestuous, polygamous, a same-sex marriage, or a group marriage.
+A court may find a marriage void ab initio when it is shown that the marriage is incestuous, polygamous, a same-sex marriage In jurisdictions where these are forbidden, a group marriage, or otherwise unsupportable under the prevailing family law.